SuperOfficeDocs/superoffice-docs/docs/video-meeting/ms-teams/uninstall.md

 ---
+title: Uninstall
-title: uninstall_msteams
+uid: uninstall_msteams
 description: How to uninstall video provider
 author: {github-id}
 keywords:
 so.topic: howto
-so.envir: cloud              # cloud or onsite
+so.envir: cloud
-so.client: online            # online, web, win, pocket, or mobile
+so.client: online
 ---

 # How to uninstall the Microsoft Teams video provider

 Uninstalling the Teams video meeting service:

-1. Sign in to your Microsoft 365 administrator account and navigate to **Settings > Integreated apps**.
+1. Sign in to your Microsoft 365 administrator account and navigate to **Settings > Integrated apps**.

     ![imagehz5oq.png][img1]